BMB Scholastic Award Winners

 2019 Winner: Elizabeth Alexander (Wang lab) whose thesis work revealed a novel role for the protein quality control factor ubiquilin 2 in maintaining the solubility of the RNA binding protein FUS in cytoplasmic RNA stress granules.
 Missense mutations in both FUS and ubiquilin 2 cause the devastating neurodegenerative diseases amyotrophic lateral sclerosis and frontotemporal dementia (ALS/FTD) and compromise FUS solubility in stress granules.

 2016 Winner: Xin Sun (Wan lab) who uncovered a novel role for the protein Sam68 in the stimulation of PARP1 activation and poly-ADP-ribosylation following DNA damage, suggesting a novel avenue towards the development of a new category of PARP inhibitors, a class of drugs with a promising feature in the treatment of cancer.
-Xin’s work was published in a substantive research paper that appeared in PLoS Biology.
+Xin’s work was published in PLoS Biology.

-2015 Winner: Casey Daniels (Leung lab) who successfully established a method to map sites of poly-ADP-ribosylation on proteins, a long-awaited tour-de-force that that was published last year in a beautiful paper that appeared in the J of Proteome Research.
+2015 Winner: Casey Daniels (Leung lab) who successfully established a method to map sites of poly-ADP-ribosylation on proteins, that was published in 2014 in the Journal of Proteome Research.

 2014 Winners: The 2014 John Scocca Award was awarded (independently) to Sabin Mulepati (Bailey lab) and Kaitlin Laws (Drummond-Barbosa lab).